-Bangladesh continues to be a haven for over 940,000 Rohingya refugees.
+Bangladesh continues to be a safe haven for almost 1 million Rohingya refugees.
 They fled brutal repression and wide-ranging discrimination in Myanmar’s Rakhine state and currently live in refugee camps in the Cox’s Bazar district and on the island of Bhasan Char.

 What are the needs?

-Following violent military crackdowns in northern parts of Myanmar’s Rakhine state in August 2017, more than 745,000 Rohingya fled across the border in search of protection and assistance.
+Following violent military crackdowns in northern parts of Myanmar’s Rakhine state in August 2017, more than 773,000 Rohingya have since fled across the border in search of protection and assistance in Cox’s Bazar.

-The scale of the influx has put a tremendous strain on existing services in the Bangladeshi district of Cox’s Bazar, which currently hosts over to 910,000 Rohingya.
+The scale of the influx has put a tremendous strain on services in the border district.
 Approximately 30,000 Rohingya refugees are also hosted on the Bangladeshi island of Bhasan Char, where access to essential services is even more limited.

-Being the world’s largest stateless population, most of them without formal refugee status, the Rohingya have very limited access to education and cannot pursue formal employment.
+Being the world’s largest stateless population, most of them without formal refugee status, the Rohingya still have very limited access to education and means to earn an income.
 They remain vulnerable to exploitation and serious protection risks.
 Living in refugee camps, they depend entirely on humanitarian aid.

 The frequency, unpredictability and severity of these disasters are likely to be adversely affected by global warming, population growth, and environmental degradation - all contributing to increasing humanitarian needs.

 In 2023, the EU is providing €22.5 million in humanitarian aid in response to the Rohingya refugee crisis.
 This funding also supports efforts to reduce the impact of natural hazards in highly affected parts of Bangladesh.